-For responsibilities carried out by certified staff that are not part of their regularly assigned duties, the compensation shall be \$30.00.
+For responsibilities carried out by certified staff that are not part of their regularly assigned duties, the compensation shall be \$33.00 effective April 1, 2017.

 For responsibilities carried out by certified staff as a presenter for professional development purposes the rate shall be \$50.00.